 The island is comprised almost entirely of easily weathered granite.
 Over the years, the granite has taken some peculiar-looking shapes which are the main attraction on the island today.

-Po Toi is also synonymous with a merchant name Mo, who made his fortune on bean curd sheet and built his mansion on the island.
+Po Toi is also synonymous with a merchant name Mo, who made his fortune on bean curd sheets and built his mansion on the island.
 Unfortunately, his mansion was ransacked by pirates which made Mo abandon it.